 Associate Professor, College of Nursing at the University of Arizona

-Arizona Fall Prevention Secretary
+Arizona Falls Prevention Coalition, Secretary General

 Dr. Ruth Taylor-Piliae is an Associate Professor in the College of Nursing at the University of Arizona.
 The goal of her research is to increase physical activity among older adults with cardiovascular disease through the implementation of innovative interventions such as Tai Chi, to improve physical functioning, reduce fall rates and improve quality of life.